MIT-Scioly/MIT-Scioly.github.io/event-info.md

 Competitors must bring the full laboratory kits specified in the Division C Chemistry Events Lab Equipment List, as well as required PPE.
 Students without PPE will not be permitted to enter the laboratory room.

+### Electric Vehicle

+Overall scores will be calculated using the Event Time Bonus, according to the Division C National Rules (5.f).

 ### Helicopter

 The **updated** location of Helicopter is now 34-301 and 34-302.
 The ceiling height is approximately 10 ft.

 ![Image of 34-301](assets\images\34-301.png){: width="75%"}

+### Robot Tour

+Overall scores will NOT be calculated using the Track Time Bonus from the Division C National Rules (5.g).

 ### Materials Science